TACC/coe-332-sp22/docs/unit05/apis_1.rst

 that are exposed over HTTP, allowing them to be consumed by software running on different machines.

 There are a number of advantages to Web-based APIs that we will use in this class:

 * A Web API can be made accessible to any computer or application that can access the public internet.
 Alternatively, a Web API can be restricted to a private network.
-* No software installation is required on the client's side to consume a web API.
+* No software installation is required on the client's side to consume a Web API.
 * Web APIs can change their implementation without clients knowing (or caring).
-* Virtually every modern programming language provides one or more libraries for interacting with a web API; thus, Web APIs are "programming language agnostic".
+* Virtually every modern programming language provides one or more libraries for interacting with a Web API; thus, Web APIs are "programming language agnostic".